Dh75-2004/Yolov8_structured_prunning/README.md

 The original YOLOv8 classification model was previously trained for a real-time object classification application.
 The complete data collection, image annotation, data augmentation, and model training pipeline were performed separately and are not part of this project.
 This repository begins with an already trained model and concentrates entirely on the pruning, fine-tuning, and performance evaluation stages.
 Original Model Statistics
 The pre-trained YOLOv8 classification model used in this project has the following characteristics:
-Top-1 Accuracy:92.03%
+Top-1 Accuracy : 92.03%

-Trainable Parameters:1,451,098
+Trainable Parameters : 1,451,098

-MACs (Multiply-Accumulate Operations):3,958,602
+MACs (Multiply-Accumulate Operations) : 3,958,602

-Model Type	YOLOv8 Classification
+Model Type : YOLOv8 Classification

 ***2.YOLOv8 architecture:***